panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 .. note:: Don't forget to specify the port, as per the example above!

 - Click Next
-- Specify the account information (for demo environments, the Karan VM’s local administrator account is OK)
+- Specify the account information (for demo/lab environments, the Karan VM’s local administrator account is OK).
-- Complete the wizard until Karan is installed
+- Complete the wizard until Karan is installed.
-- Once karan has successfully installed, perform the following steps to insure that the PC VM firewall can communicate through port 8090.
+- Once karan has successfully installed, perform the following steps to insure the PC VM firewall can communicate through port 8090.

 .. code-block::  bash